Project 4 EECS 370 (Fall 2024)

 5) Upon a halt instruction, after printing the final state of the processor, make a function call to printStats.

-6) At this point, if you can compile cache.c with my_p1s_sim.c using gcc cache.c my_p1s_sim.c -lm and run the executable on assembled lc2k machine code.
+6) At this point, if you can compile cache.c with my_p1s_sim.c using gcc cache.c my_p1s_sim.c -lm -o simulator and run the executable on assembled lc2k machine code.
 It is recommended to do this for at least one test case from project 1s so that you can see if it runs correctly.

 7) Modify output to match what the instructor solution outputs.
 This is not required, but will greatly aid in debugging.
 Remove calls to printState except for the final state.
 Print the num_mem_accesses after printing the final state.
 See Section 9 for an example of what output the autograder will see.